Go Ad-Free

 logoThe People's Perspective on Medicine

-Mouthwash Kills Ticks on Contact
+Mouthwash Kills Ticks on Contact…But Is It a Bad Idea?

 How should you remove ticks?
 Most people get really worried when they discover a tick burrowed into their skin.
 There are now so many tick-borne illnesses that we have almost lost count.
 There’s Lyme disease, Rocky Mountain Spotted Fever, STARI (Southern Tick-Associated Rash Illness), anaplasmosis, babesiosis, ehrlichiosis, Powassan encephalitis and Q fever.
 When I was a kid my dad would hold a lit cigarette to the back end of the tick in the hopes that it would let go.
+BAD idea.
 That didn’t work but did almost burn me!
-One reader offered a somewhat similar approach using mouthwash.
+One reader offered a somewhat similar approach that kills ticks using mouthwash.
 We think it’s a bad idea.

 Q. Last summer I learned that antiseptic mouth rinse kills ticks immediately.
 When I found a tick, I used to remove it and put it into rubbing alcohol where it died after a minute or so.
 Once I had no alcohol, but my mouthwash was handy.
 I wet some toilet paper with it, laid it on the tick for a few seconds and, shazam!
 The tick released its nasty grip.
 I wiped it away with the paper.